-Note 8 - Paycheck Protection Program Loan
+Note 6 - Paycheck Protection Program Loan

 In May 2020, we entered into a \$162,459 Paycheck Protection Promissory Note (the "PPP Loan") with the Bank of America.
 The PPP Loan was made under, and is subject to the terms and conditions of, the PPP which was established under the CARES Act and is administered by the U.S. Small Business Administration.
-The current terms of the loan is two years with a maturity date of May 5, 2022 and it contains a favorable fixed annual interest rate of 1.00%.
-Payments of principal and interest on the PPP Loan is deferred for the first six months of the term of the PPP Loan until November 5, 2020.
-Principal and interest are payable monthly and may be prepaid by us at any time prior to maturity with no prepayment penalties.
-Under the terms of the CARES Act, recipients can apply for and receive forgiveness for all, or a portion of the loan granted under the PPP.
-Such forgiveness will be determined, subject to limitations, based on the use of loan proceeds for certain permissible purposes as set forth in the PPP, including, but not limited to, payroll costs, mortgage interest, rent or utility costs, and on the maintenance of employee and compensation levels during a certain time period following the funding of the PPP Loan.
-We used the entire proceeds of our PPP Loan for payroll costs and applied for full forgiveness on January 18, 2021.
-On February 11, 2021, Bank of America submitted a decision to the Small Business Administration that the full amount should be forgiven.
-However, no assurance is provided that we will be able to obtain full or partial forgiveness of the PPP Loan.
-As of December 31, 2020, \$117,574 of the total \$162,459 PPP-related debt is classified as a current liability on our consolidated balances sheet.
+The original terms of the loan was two years with a maturity date of May 5, 2022 and it contained a favorable fixed annual interest rate of 1.00%.
+Payments of principal and interest on the PPP Loan were deferred for the first six months of the term of the PPP Loan until November 5, 2020.
+We used the proceeds of our PPP Loan for payroll costs.
+On January 18, 2021, we applied for full forgiveness of the loan and in August 2021, we received notice from the Small Business Administration that our loan had been forgiven.

-Note 9 - Stockholders' Equity
+Note 7 - Stockholders' Equity